 (b) to prepare and approve written reports on any proposed amendment to this bylaw; and

 (c) to hold one or more warned public hearings on proposed amendments to these regulations, prior to submission of a proposed amendment and written report to the Selectboard.

+302.4 The Planning Commission shall maintain and update the Town Plan in accordance with 24 V.S.A.
+Chapter 117, Subchapter 5, Municipal Development Plan,

+302.4 The Planning Commission shall perform and support other planning relating tasks as directed by the Selectboard and as the members identify opportunities and requirements.

 Section 303: Development Review Board